Ringeltier/SimHub-BMW-E46-Cluster-Module/README.md

 ![image](https://user-images.githubusercontent.com/80495580/141869540-ebf4e793-6441-4f00-a5a9-c5b729e238b3.png)

 See the section _Valid Command / Argument Combos for both programs_ for a list of commands that you can send to the cluster, along with the effect each one has.

+## E39 Test Firmware

+The repository now includes an additional sketch named `E39_Cluster_Test`.
+This is a standalone testing program similar to `E46_Cluster_Test`, enabling you to:

+- Manually test each light and gauge
+- Simulate RPM and speed
+- Validate CAN and K-Bus messages
+- Debug physical wiring and power configuration

+Like before, commands can be sent via the Arduino Serial Monitor or through SimHub using the **Custom Protocol** feature.

 ## main-simhub-code